-We consider in this work the following convolution model: $Z_i = X_i + Y_i$ , for $i = 1, \ldots, n$ , where the observation is the sequence $(Z_i){1 \leq i \leq n}$ while the $X_i$ 's are independent and identically distributed (i.i.d.) variables of interest with common density denoted by f.
-The random variables $Y_i$ , $i = 1, \ldots, n$ , represent a nuisance process, they are also i.i.d. with common density g.
-The sequences $(X_i){1 \leq i \leq n}$ and $(Y_i){i \leq i \leq n}$ are assumed to be independent.
+We consider in this work the following convolution model: $Z_i = X_i + Y_i$, for i = 1, ..., nwhere the observation is the sequence $(Z_i){1 \le i \le n}$ while the X_i 's are the independent and identically distributed variables (i.i.d.) of interest, with common density denoted by f.
+The random variables Y_i , i = 1, ..., n represent a nuisance process, they are also i.i.d. with common density g.
+The sequences $(X_i){1 \le i \le n}$ and $(Y_i){i \le i \le n}$ are assumed to be independent.

 Our aim is to perform nonparametric estimation of f.
-The specific feature of our framework is that all random variables are nonnegative.
+The specificity of our framework is that all random variables are nonnegative.
 Moreover, we do not suppose that the density g of the nuisance variables is known.
-Nevertheless, to make the problem identifiable, we assume that we have at hand an auxiliary nuisance sample $(Y_i'){1 \le i \le n_0}$ independent of $(X_i, Y_i){1 \le i \le n}$ .
+Nevertheless, to make the problem identifiable, we assume that we have at hand an auxiliary nuisance sample $(Y'i){1 \le i \le n_0}$, independent of $(X_i, Y_i){1 \le i \le n}$.
 To sum up, we have to solve an inverse problem with unknown operator.

-The literature studies the convolution model for real-valued random variables and for centered $Y_i$ 's, which are then understood as a noise or a measurement error.
+The literature studies the convolution model for real-valued random variables and for centered Y_i 's, which are then understood as a noise or a measurement error.
 Most solutions are based on Fourier methods, relying on the fact that the characteristic function of the observations is the product of the Fourier transforms of f and g: then, cautious Fourier inversion of a quotient should allow one to recover f.

-In the first works, g is assumed to be known, see [21] and references therein.
+In the first works, g is assumed to be known, see Meister (2009) and references therein.
 However this assumption is not realistic in most fields of application.
 To make the problem feasible, some information on the error distribution is always required.
 For instance, in a physical context, a preliminary sample of the noise can be obtained.
-Neumann [20] first proposed an estimation strategy still based on Fourier inversion; for the study of convergence rates, see [20], [13] or [19].
-The rigorous study of adaptive procedures in a deconvolution model with unknown errors has only recently been addressed.
-We are aware of the work by Comte and Lacour [8] and Kappus and Mabon [15] who extended it to the adaptive strategy, by Johannes and Schwarz [14] who consider a model of circular deconvolution and by Dattner et al. [9] who deal with adaptive quantile estimation via Lespki's method.
+Neumann (1997) first proposed an estimation strategy still based on Fourier inversion; for the study of convergence rates, see Neumann (1997),